-In all fairness, the government hired a Chinese firm to build a highway and bridge system, which ran alongside our dirt road, but when funds ran out the work stopped.
+In all fairness, the government hired a Chinese firm to build a highway and bridge system, which ran alongside our dirt road, but when funds disappeared the work stopped.
 So if that project is ever completed, it will be another story.
 It is also not the worst road we've ever traveled.
 That distinction belongs to a mountain pass in Rwanda, on the other side of Africa, near the headwaters of the Nile river.
 If you take the dirt road in Gabon and add giant boulders to it . . . you get the idea.

 But the peaceful setting at the end of our trek made it all worthwhile.
-The Loango Lodge features about a dozen simple, clean bungalows and suites that all face the Iguela Lagoon, a huge brackish body of water that is home to a thriving, diverse ecosystem, featuring chimpanzee, elephant, buffalo, leopard, hippo, gorilla, small monkeys and many species of birds and fish.
+The Loango Lodge features about a dozen simple, clean bungalows and suites that all face the Iguela Lagoon, a huge brackish body of water that is home to a thriving, diverse ecosystem, featuring chimpanzee, elephant, buffalo, leopard, hippo, gorilla, crocodile, small monkeys and many species of birds and fish.

-We settled in for a quick orientation and then had a late lunch - baracuda, cooked vegetables and gabob, a local beer - all very tasty!
+We settled in for a quick orientation and then had a late lunch - baracuda, cooked vegetables and Ragab, a local beer - all very tasty!
 Later, we went on a water safari, which led us to the inlet where the lagoon meets the Atlantic Ocean.
-This is a prime area for wildlife viewing, from whale watching, to forest elephants walking on the beach, and even to surfing hippos!
+This is a prime area for wildlife viewing, from whale watching, to forest elephants walking on the beach, and even to "surfing" hippos!

 Tomorrow we are literally going into uncharted territory to visit a habituated lowland gorilla group.
-The official map says we will reach the "edge of reliable relief information" as we venture into the dense jungle terrain, led by local trackers.
+The official map says we will reach the "edge of reliable relief information" as we venture into the dense jungle terrain, led by local pygmy trackers.
 Wish us luck!